 The choice of switching frequency is a compromise between conversion efficiency and overall solution size.
 Lower switching frequency implies reduced switching losses and usually results in higher system efficiency.
 However, higher switching frequency allows the use of smaller inductors and output capacitors, and hence, a more compact design.
-In automotive USB charging applications, it tends to operate at either 400 kHz below the AM band, or 2.1 MHz above the AM band.
-In this example, 2.1 MHz is chosen.
+In automotive USB charging applications, it tends to operate at 400 kHz below the AM band.
+In this example, 400 kHz is chosen.